 Over 5,000 gallons a minute flows through Evans Plunge from one massive thermal spring at the north side of the pool as well as several smaller springs at a consistent 87°F. Kids and adults alike can partake in fun activities like water slides, volleyball, basketball, lap swimming, “Tarzan” rings, as well as relax in the health club with a sauna, steam room, and hot tubs.
 An outdoor pool, open in the warmer months, is filled with the same natural warm spring water and offers beautiful views of Battle Mountain, Battle Mountain Sanitarium National Historic Landmark, and Fall River.

-TIP FROM THE LOCALS: Be sure to bring your receipt from a local hotel or motel – it nets you a 10% discount on admission.
-Also, go early in the morning when there are fewer people, then go out for the day and come back in the evening after dinner to relax – admission is good all day.
+TIP FROM THE LOCALS: Be sure to bring your receipt from a local hotel or motel – it nets you a discount on admission at Evans Plunge Mineral Springs.
+Or, alternatively, visit during the last two hours of the day (hours at evansplunge.com) during the twilight special hours for 50% off the normal rate.
+Admission is also good all day so if you go early in the morning when there are fewer people, then go out for the day and you can come back to swim in the evening after dinner to relax.

 1. MOCCASIN SPRINGS